dnbexperience/eufemia/packages/dnb-ui-lib/src/patterns/grid/description.md

 ### Basic setup

-The grid cells below do not specify any widths, they just naturally space themselves equally and expand to fit the entire row.
-They’re also equal height by default.
+The grid cells below do not specify any widths, they share the available space equally and expand to fill it.
+They are also equal height by default.